Primordial black holes versus their impersonators at gravitational wave observatories: Results

-The prospect of using the Love numbers to distinguish the nature of the compact objects is quantified in \cref{fig:max_dL_Lambda_NS} when the first object is a NS, while \cref{fig:max_dL_Lambda_BH} deals with the BH case.
-Concerning the first case, we can picture the situation in which an unknown second body merges with a NS, and we constrain the nature of this second body using its tidal deformability.
-We explore masses larger than 1 $M_\odot$, and we show on the $y$ axis the relative mass difference.
-Using the FIM formalism, we generate a BNS signal, using \texttt{IMRPhenomD\_NRTidal\_v2}.
-Then we extract the error on the tidal deformability $\Lambda_2$ and compute the maximum redshift at which we can reject the PBH hypothesis (\textit{left}) or the BS hypothesis (\textit{right}) with a 3$\sigma$ confidence interval.
 An important assumption is that we condition on the tidal deformability of the first NS $\Lambda_1$.
 This assumes that we have some outside knowledge of the first body, e.g., astronomical observation, or enough knowledge of the EOS of NS to condition on it.
 We are projecting these results for 3G detectors, so our current understanding of EOS could change drastically in the meantime.
 Concerning the results, the tidal effects are discernible for $z \lesssim 0.4$, with $\sim 3\sigma$ significance in the most favorable part of the parameter space, which corresponds to masses $\sim(1.1, 1.1) M_\odot$ in the PBH case.
 In the right panel, we reject a BS with $\Lambda = 5 \times \Lambda_{\rm AP3}$, extending the detection range to $z\sim2.5$, for masses $\sim(1.4, 1.3)M_\odot$.
 This happens because the BS considered are significantly deformable, leading to optimistic constraints using our setup.
 The picture changes significantly if we remove the conditioning on the first tidal parameter, due to the large correlation of the two tidal deformations.
 In this case, a better constraint could be obtained on the combination $\tilde\Lambda$.